-Children at all schools are 'Lamps to be lit', not 'boxes to be filled', according to a good friend of mine.
+Children at all schools are 'Lamps to be lit', according to a good friend of mine.
 Children whose lamps are lit for me refers to the light of Christ shining and that Jesus is alive and working in them.
 This leads me onto another important fact, light always dispels the darkness, which can be linked to the conquering of evil.

 For me situations like these should create not only warm, welcoming and caring settings, but joyful Christian communities.
 It is in settings like these, I believe, that everyone would have the best possible chance of succeeding, not just academically, but more importantly, from spiritual and social points of view as well.
 We must know that we're all children of God.

 Prayer and faith, in hindsight can be a very powerful and wonderful combination, without it advancement can be hard to make, so don't allow any obstacles to get in your way.
 What I learned here was, the results of prayer in times of need may be immediate, sometimes it may not, but don't give up hope.

 Jesus shares all the suffering, pains and burdens that we carry, and wants to bring life, forgiveness and healing to all his hurting people through us.
 I've already bore pains in the form of my personal difficulties which, I believe, are a lot less now than what they once were.